Vesto Slipher: Career

+Discoveries

+Slipher introduced as early as 1909 that the infrared spectrum could be recorded using photographic emulsions, and used those to record the absorption lines of sunlight and major planets.
+He found that the planets showed different absorption lines that were not present in sunlight, and identified those bands with ammonia and methane.
+In the early twentieth century, Vesto Slipher elongated the spectrum to include the red and infrared wavelengths and showed that the major planets display strong absorption lines at many different wavelengths.
 Slipher used spectroscopy to investigate the rotation periods of planets and the composition of planetary atmospheres.
 In 1912, he was the first to observe the shift of spectral lines of galaxies, making him the discoverer of galactic redshifts.
 Using the Doppler effect and noting subtle changes, he measured the speeds in which spiral nebulae traveled during his research from 1912 and onward.

 These subtle changes in the speeds of the nebulae led Slipher to conclude that the nebulae were not within the Milky Way galaxy.
 In 1914, Slipher also made the first discovery of the rotation of spiral galaxies.

 He discovered the sodium layer in 1929.
 He was responsible for hiring Clyde Tombaugh and supervised the work that led to the discovery of Pluto in 1930.

 By 1917, Slipher had measured the radial velocities of 25 "spiral nebulae," and found that all but three of those galaxies were moving away from us, at substantial speeds.
 Slipher himself speculated that this might be due to the motion of our own galaxy – as in his sample, those galaxies moving towards us and those moving away from us were roughly in opposite directions.
 In hindsight, this was the first data supporting models of an expanding universe.
-Later, Slipher's and additional spectroscopic measurements of radial velocities were combined by Edwin Hubble with Hubble's own determinations of galaxy distances, leading Hubble to discover the (at that time, rough) proportionality between galaxies' distances and redshifts, which is today termed Hubble–Lemaître's law (formerly named as Hubble's law, the IAU Decision of October 2018 recommends the use of a new name), was formulated by Hubble and Humason in 1929 and became the basis for the modern model of the expanding universe.
+Later, Slipher's and additional spectroscopic measurements of radial velocities were combined by Edwin Hubble with Hubble's own determinations of galaxy distances, leading Hubble to discover the (at that time, rough) proportionality between galaxies' distances and redshifts, which is today termed the Hubble–Lemaître law (formerly named Hubble's law; the IAU Decision of October 2018 recommends the use of a new name), was formulated by Hubble and Humason in 1929 and became the basis for the modern model of the expanding universe.

-Slipher died in Flagstaff, Arizona and is buried there in Citizens Cemetery.
+Personal life

+Slipher married Emma R. Munger in 1904 in Frankfort, Indiana.
+Vesto and Emma had two children – David Clark and Marcia Frances.